hanydief/New_York_CitiBike-Tableau-challenge/README.md

 # Jersey City CitiBike Tableau - (Tableau Challenge)
+Expected to generate regular reports for city officials looking to publicize and improve the city program.

 ## Classmate Contributors on study group:
 Thank you for helping on Challenge Study Group: